Examinations

 Place, date and signature

 All work is checked for plagiarism.
-Any attempts to violate examination regulations may result in the entire final examination being deemed to have been definitively failed.
+Attempts to commit an assessment offence may lead to the entire final examination being declared irrevocably failed.

-• Important note: Please submit the Form on Stays Abroad (PDF, 1.77 MB) together with your application and fill it out completely, even if you have not completed a stay abroad as part of your studies!
-This is for statistical purposes and is required for all students.
+- Important: Together with your application, please submit the Form on Stays Abroad (PDF, 1.77 MB) and fill it out completely, even if you have not completed a period of study abroad as part of your studies.
+This is required for statistical purposes and is mandatory for all students.

-A duplicate is a copy of the original and serves as a replacement.
-In certain justified cases, you can apply for a duplicate if
+A duplicate is a reproduction of the original and serves as a replacement.
+In strictly defined cases you may request a duplicate if:

-1. the original has been completely or partially destroyed
+- the original has been partially or completely destroyed;

-2. the original has been lost and there is reason to replace it or
+- the original has been lost and there is a need to replace it; or

-Please note that the creation of duplicates is subject to a corresponding fee schedule (PDF, 82 kB) (in German).
-For your specific individual case, please contact the examinations office that was originally responsible for preparing your final documents.
+Please note that the production of duplicate copies is subject to the applicable fee schedule (PDF, 82 kB) (in German).
+For your specific case, contact the examinations office that was originally responsible for issuing your graduation documents.